-Now for the fun part: frosting the Neapolitan cake!
+Now for the fun part: frosting!
 My oldest daughter is my little baker and loves being in the kitchen with me.
-She had such a fun time helping me frost the cake!
+She had such a fun time helping me with the frosting.
 We always have so much fun together being silly in the kitchen and making memories.

-- First layer: Place one layer of chocolate cake onto a cake stand or plate.
-Add a thick layer of strawberry frosting to the center of the cake, reserving some of the edges.
+- First layer: Place one layer of chocolate cake onto a stand or plate.
+Add a thick layer of strawberry frosting to the center, reserving some of the edges.

-- Second layer: Add the second layer of cake on top of the strawberry frosting.
+- Second layer: Add the second layer on top of the strawberry frosting.
 Frost the top with the classic buttercream, reserving some for the edges.